lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 **What are they?**
 Personalized assistants, such as _Custom GPTs_ are personalized versions of foundational models (like GPT-4/5) that you configure with **specific instructions, data, and tools**.
-Think of them as your own AI partner that understands the context of your business.
+Think of them as your own AI partner that understands your context.

 **When to use them?**

-- Automating repetitive interactions (e.g., customer support, investor FAQs).
+- Automating repetitive interactions (e.g., customer support, FAQs, personal tutor/assistant).
 - Acting as a _single-purpose agent_ — a specialized helper for a narrow domain.
 - Rapid prototyping of ideas that require direct user interaction.